-On first opening the CCM, the Hardware page opens.
+On first opening the CCM, the Hardware page opens with the Host tab selected.
 On subsequent occasions, the Status page opens.

 3.2 Changing the CCM Password

 Change the password to one of your own choosing in the top right corner of the navigation bar.